isomerpages/moe-aitongsch/_for-parents/Application Forms and Guides.md

 _\*updated as of 10 Feb 2023_

-### School Smart Cards (SSCs) 学生证
+### School Smart Cards (SSCs)&nbsp;学生证

 Students can now top-up their School Smart Cards (SSCs) at all DBS/POSB ATMs.
-Students who have lost their SSCs can do an online enquiry at [http://www.transitlink.com.sg/eservice.aspx](http://www.transitlink.com.sg/eservice.aspx) to check if their card has been found.
-Replacement of lost cards can also be made online.
+Students who have lost their SSCs can do an online enquiry at&nbsp;[http://www.transitlink.com.sg/eservice.aspx](http://www.transitlink.com.sg/eservice.aspx)&nbsp;to check if their card has been found.&nbsp; Replacement of lost cards can also be made online.

 ### Parent Volunteers @ Ai Tong School

-The School-based Member Volunteer Scheme is administered by the Singapore Hokkien Huay Kuan (SHHK).
-Interested parents may refer to SHHK’s website ([http://www.shhk.com.sg/faq-on-becoming-a-volunteer/](http://www.shhk.com.sg/faq-on-becoming-a-volunteer/)) or contact SHHK at Tel: 6222 8212 for application details and terms & conditions.
+The School-based Member Volunteer Scheme is administered by the Singapore Hokkien Huay Kuan (SHHK).&nbsp; Interested parents may refer to SHHK’s website&nbsp;([http://www.shhk.com.sg/faq-on-becoming-a-volunteer/](http://www.shhk.com.sg/faq-on-becoming-a-volunteer/))&nbsp;or&nbsp;contact SHHK at Tel: 6222 8212 for application details and terms &amp; conditions.

 ### Application for Waiting List

-Click **[here](https://go.gov.sg/ats-waiting-list-form)** to access the Waiting List Online Application Form
+Click&nbsp;**[here](https://go.gov.sg/ats-waiting-list-form)**&nbsp;to access the Waiting List Online Application Form

 **Please note that the waiting list does not guarantee your child a place in the school.
-If you do not hear from us within 6 months from the date you applied, you will need to resubmit your application again.**
+If you do not hear from us within 6 months from the date you applied, you will need to resubmit your application again.**&nbsp;

-**Note:** P1 (2024) Waiting List application is available from 1st Sep 2023.
+**Note:**&nbsp;P1 (2024) Waiting List application is available from 1st Sep 2023.